Stefanbjerkell/relax-rest-client/README.md

 var data = response.Content<ResponseContenetType>();
 ```

+As you can see you get the parsed response by calling response.Content<Type\>()

-Or you can pass the body directly in the Post/Put method.
+You can also pass the body directly in the Post/Put method.
 ```
 var request = client.Post("path", body)
 ```